Arizona executes man for 1980 killings of 2 people

 Associated Press

-Murray Hooper, 76, died by lethal injection at the state prison in Florence for his murder convictions in the killings of William “Pat” Redmond and his mother-in-law, Helen Phelps, at Redmond’s home in Phoenix.
-Redmond’s wife, Marilyn, also was shot in the head during the attack but survived and testified against Hooper at his trial.
+Murray Hooper, 76, received a lethal injection at the state prison in Florence for the killings of William “Pat” Redmond and his mother-in-law, Helen Phelps, at Redmond’s home in Phoenix.
+Redmond’s wife, Marilyn, also was shot in the head in the attack but survived and testified against Hooper at trial.

 Authorities say the killings were carried out at the behest of a man who wanted to take over Redmond’s printing business.